 The loans, which are in the form of promissory notes mature two and five years from the date funded and bear interest at a rate of 1.00% per annum, payable monthly commencing January 2021 and November 2022 with interest accruing during the initial deferral period.
 The Notes may be prepaid at any time prior to maturity with no prepayment penalties.
 Funds from the loan may only be used for payroll costs, costs used to continue group health care benefits, mortgage payments, rent, utilities, and interest on other debt obligations incurred before certain dates.
 Under the terms of the PPP, certain amounts of the loan may be forgiven if they are used for qualifying expenses as described in the CARES Act.

-The first loan totaling \$1,124,355 was forgiven in September 2021.
+Both loans have been forgiven.
 Accordingly, the liability has been reclassified as other revenues in these financial statements.

 Note 5 - Long Term Debt (continued)

 Future total debt service requirements related to the promissory note are as follows: